BSP has lost its identity, Azad Samaj Party alternative in UP: Chandra Shekhar Aazad | Politics

 ''Our efforts are directed at forging a grand alliance to take on the BJP for the sake of the people.
 This misrule must come to an end.
 So a grand alliance should be formed to stop the BJP,'' the 34-year-old leader stressed.

 Calling for a common minimum programme, he batted for having a coalition government in UP, saying when parties get a hold over power alone then dictatorial situations arise ''as it is happening now''.
-Asked about the barbs directed at him by BSP chief Mayawati, he said if someone criticises him, he is not perturbed by it. ''I am not scared of criticism and allegations,'' Aazad said.
+Asked about the barbs directed at him by BSP chief Mayawati, he said, ''I am not scared of criticism and allegations.

 To a pointed query on whether he was open to an alliance with the BSP for the assembly polls, he said he was open to an alliance with all ''anti-BJP'' parties.
-However, Aazad was also scathing in his criticism of the Mayawati-led party, while adding that his differences with it were ideological and not personal.
+However, Aazad was also scathing in his criticism of the Mayawati-led party, but added that his differences with it were ideological, not personal.

 ''Look at other states, now they (BSP) are getting less than 1 per cent votes, be it in Kerala, Assam, West Bengal.
 The BSP is in decline because its leaders don't want to work on the ground level and only go to the people during elections and the people are understanding this,'' he claimed.
-Alleging that the BSP was ignoring its founder the late Kanshi Ram's ideals, Aazad alleged that the Mayawati-led party was working against those principles.
+Azad alleged that the BSP was ignoring its founder the late Kanshi Ram's ideals and was working against those principles.

 He also accused the BSP of going soft on the Centre on various issues for the fear of central probe agencies.

-''When you have cases of CBI (Central Bureau of Investigation), ED (Enforcement Directorate), you are caught in the stranglehold of the Centre and you cannot put forward your views strongly,'' Aazad said.
+''When you have cases of CBI and ED, you are caught in the stranglehold of the Centre and cannot put forward your views strongly,'' Aazad said.

-''There are several such cases (on Mayawati) and also her brother,'' he alleged, while asserting that his party was playing the role of a responsible opposition despite being just over a year old.
+''There are several such cases (on Mayawati) and her brother,'' he alleged, while asserting his party was playing the role of a responsible opposition despite being just over a year old.

+''I don't have a personal problem (with the Congress).
+All those who believe that the BJP must be stopped and that it has harmed the state, must come together,'' he said.

-In the run up to the UP assembly polls next year, Aazad is leading a 'Bahujan Cycle Yatra' with the slogan 'Jaati Chorho Samaj Jodo' from July 1-21, seeking to ''counter the communal atmosphere in the country and for uniting people''.
+In the run up to the UP assembly polls next year, Aazad is leading a 'Bahujan Cycle Yatra' with the slogan 'Jaati Chorho Samaj Jodo' from July 1-21 to ''counter the communal atmosphere in the country and for uniting people''.

 ''The BJP works on the policy of divide and rule.
 We work on the politics of brotherhood and equality.
 Caste divisions create animosity between the people and because of this the country has lagged behind in development,'' he said.

-The message of this rally is to break caste barriers and establish brotherhood, Aazad said.
+The message of the rally is to break caste barriers and establish brotherhood, Aazad said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)